Message from John Williams

 - review the Company’s ESG policies to ensure they are current and support the ESG strategy and goals

-- ensure the ESG strategy, goals and Company’s policies are compliant with legal and regulatory requirements
+- ensure the ESG strategy, goals, and the Company’s policies are compliant with legal and regulatory requirements

-- Social: The Company’s interaction with employees, local communities and stakeholders including employee policies covering health, safety and well being, human rights, equal opportunities, diversity & inclusion.
+- Social: The Company’s interaction with employees, local communities, and stakeholders, including employee policies covering health, safety and well-being, human rights, equal opportunities, diversity, and inclusion.
 Engagement with local communities on social projects and charitable donations

 - Deputy Chairman (Chair)